Can You Learn Semantics Through Next-Word Prediction? The Case of Entailment: Distributional Semantics and the Entailment Test

 There is an old debate in linguistics and NLP about whether distributional semantics---the idea that text co-occurrence patterns can contain semantic information---captures semantics in any true sense \citep{brunila-laviolette-2022-company}.
 This debate goes back at least to \citet{harris1954distributional}, who argues that sentence co-occurrences patterns in a corpus could be used as data to build a linguistic theory of semantics, but it has been revisited in recent years in terms of LMs.
 In particular, \citet{bender-koller-2020-climbing}---in disagreement with \citet{harris1954distributional}---took a strong stance against the claim that LMs ``understand'' language because understanding requires modeling communicative intent or at least conventionalized semantic denotations, both of which do not appear explicitly in the training data for LMs.

 While it is certainly true that LMs are only trained on surface forms, counterarguments to \citet{bender-koller-2020-climbing} have been given for how LMs might be able to reconstruct semantic information from their training data.
 One line of counterarguments \citep{potts2020possible,michael2020dissect,merrill-etal-2022-entailment} echoes \citet{harris1954distributional}, positing that sentence co-occurrence probabilities contain information about semantics because speakers aim to be truthful and informative and are thus unlikely to produce contradictory or redundant pairs of sentences.
-Properly learning which sentences can co-occur (part of LM training) thus amounts to acquiring a \emph{semantic} representation of which sentences are contradictory or redundant with one another. \citet[][CoNLL slides]{merrill-etal-2022-entailment} motivate this claim with the following example: \begin{exe} \ex I have two cats. \begin{xlist} \ex \marked{I don't have a cat.} \ex \marked{I have a cat.} \ex One is orange. \end{xlist} \end{exe} \Cref{ex:dont-have} is unlikely to be uttered because it contains a contradiction.
+Properly learning which sentences can co-occur (part of LM training) thus amounts to acquiring a \emph{semantic} representation of which sentences are contradictory or redundant with one another.\footnote{Alternative signals also exist that LMs could use to bootstrap a semantic representation, such as assertions~\citep{merrill2021provable}.} \citet[][CoNLL slides]{merrill-etal-2022-entailment} motivate this claim with the following example: \begin{exe} \ex I have two cats. \begin{xlist} \ex \marked{I don't have a cat.} \ex \marked{I have a cat.} \ex One is orange. \end{xlist} \end{exe} \Cref{ex:dont-have} is unlikely to be uttered because it contains a contradiction.
 More subtly, \Cref{ex:have} is unlikely because its second sentence is uninformative given the first, even though they are consistent.
 In contrast, \Cref{ex:orange} is acceptable because it is consistent \emph{and} adds new information.
 Thus, \Cref{ex:cats} suggests sentence co-occurrence is governed by semantic constraints against inconsistency and redundancy.
 If strong LMs correctly model such co-occurrences, they might need an implicit model of sentence semantics to determine these properties.